Budweiser asks Paramount to obscure beer image in "Flight"

 "Flight," which was released in U.S. theaters last week, stars Denzel Washington as an airline captain who saves his plane from crashing but is accused of drinking before the flight.

 Representatives at Paramount Pictures did not immediately return Reuters' calls for comment.
-Paramount Pictures is a unit of Viacom Inc (VIAB.O).
-(Reporting By Eric Kelsey and Piya Sinha-Roy; Editing by Paul Simao)
+Paramount Pictures is a unit of Viacom Inc.